 As they get older, Little Calhouners start to work on projects that broaden their view of the world around them and what it means to be a responsible global citizen.
 Through their specialist classes, students look beyond their immediate peers as they explore the rich diversity of the world.
 In World Music, children discover music from various cultures, many of which speak to themes such as fairness, peace and justice.
 A song like “No Easy Walk to Freedom,” with its lyrics, “No easy walk to freedom/ Keep on walkin’ and we shall be free/ That’s how we’re gonna make history,” perfectly complements the work taking place in the classroom.
 In Español, children are exposed to the cultures of Spanish-speaking countries and famous latinx figures, such as Mexican artist Frida Kahlo and Aida de Acosta, the first woman to pilot a powered aircraft solo.

-Starting in kindergarten, Little Calhouners study global heroes of social justice such as Ghandi, Rosa Parks, Mother Teresa and Malala Yousefzai.
+Starting in kindergarten, Little Calhouners study global heroes of social justice such as Gandhi, Rosa Parks, Mother Teresa and Malala Yousafzai.
 As they learn about the injustices these heroes faced, children draw meaningful connections to current events and issues that they identify in their own communities and beyond.
 Last year as part of this study, each second grader selected an icon whose beliefs and work spoke to them, then created both a portrait and a written piece dedicated to that activist.
 Reflecting on the past inspires children to think about what they can do to ensure that the work of these changemakers is never forgotten.

 The seeds of social justice take root in these early years, which is evident in the rich curriculum that students engage in throughout their time at Little Calhoun.
 As children work, play and make connections, they see firsthand the progress that can be made when they come together each day and strive to make their communities better.
 Through their shared experiences, they learn to honor the differences of those around them and to promote fairness in their own lives.